 The second alternative explanation fares no better.
-On the assumption that, in China, as elsewhere, the proportion of the population engaged in nonmanual work has been increasing over time, a genetic determinist might argue that the average "quality" of both nonmanual and manual workers has declined, as the best and the brightest of those who formerly would have become manual workers increasingly achieve nonmanual occupations.
+On the assumption that in China, as elsewhere, the proportion of the population engaged in nonmanual work has been increasing over time, a genetic determinist might argue that the average "quality" of both nonmanual and manual workers has declined, as the best and the brightest of those who formerly would have become manual workers increasingly achieve nonmanual occupations.
 But this scenario is inconsistent with the facts.
 Somewhat surprisingly, the nonmanual sector has not been growing in a linear fashion; rather, it follows a U-shaped distribution, declining during the Cultural Revolution and only by the 1990s regaining the relative size of the pre-Cultural Revolution period.
-Morever, a claim that the Chinese labor force is increasingly sorted by talent is inconsistent with the diverging age trends for nonmanual and manual workers; under such a claim we would expect exactly the opposite pattern, a converging trend with age or, putting it in cohort terms, a diverging trend across cohorts.
-It thus appears that the pattern of increased literacy with age for nomanual workers and decreasing literacy with age for manual workers, net of education and the other factors in Model 5, is best understood as a life course effect-over the life course, nonmanual workers utilize their literacy and thus reinforce and enhance it, while nonmanual workers by and large do not, and hence suffer some decline in literacy.
+Morever, a claim that the Chinese labor force is increasingly sorted by talent (as Herrnstein and Murray 1994 claim for the U.S.) is inconsistent with the diverging age trends for nonmanual and manual workers; under such a claim we would expect exactly the opposite pattern, a converging trend with age or, putting it in cohort terms, a diverging trend across cohorts.
+It thus appears that the pattern of increased literacy with age for nomanual workers and decreasing literacy with age for manual workers, net of education and the other factors in Model 5, is best understood as a life course effect-over the life course, nonmanual workers utilize their literacy and thus reenforce and enhance it, while nonmanual workers by and large do not, and hence suffer some decline in literacy.

-There is, however, another possibility that needs to be taken seriously that over the life course the more literate are upwardly mobile, from manual to nonmanual jobs, and the less literate are downwardly mobile.
-Although the overall rate of intragenerational mobility is quite low in China (only 16 percent of those with jobs at the time of the survey had ever worked at both manual and nonmanual jobs), there is a great deal of mobility into nonmanual jobs, with fully 65 percent of current nonmanual workers having had experience at manual jobs and having, on average, spent about half (51.4 percent) of their total working lives in such jobs.
+There is, however, another possibility that needs to be taken seriously-that over the life course the more literate are upwardly mobile, from manual to nonmanual jobs, and the less literate are downwardly mobile.
+Although the overall rate of intragenerational mobility is quite low in China (only 16 per cent of those with jobs at the time of the survey had ever worked at both manual and nonmanual jobs) there is a great deal of mobility into nonmanual jobs, with fully 65 per cent of current nonmanual workers having had experience at manual jobs and having, on average, spent about half (51.4 per cent) of their total working lives in such jobs.
 Thus, it could be the case that the diverging literacy of nonmanual and manual workers with age simply reflects the sorting of the more literate into nonmanual jobs as workers age.
-To test this possibility, the analysis is restricted to those who had never been mobile across the manual-nonmanual divide in the course of their careers; this reduced the sample size to 3,121 (results not shown).
-With this restriction, the slope for the gain in literacy with age for nonmanual workers is somewhat reduced relative to the corresponding line in Figure 8.3, and the intercept shifts downward, both indicating that part of the effect observed in Figure 8.3 is, in fact, due to the infusion into the nonmanual sector of especially literate workers over the life course.
-However, the basic pattern is unchanged: there is a divergence of literacy with age between "permanent" manual and nonmanual workers, strongly suggesting that literacy is reinforced or undercut by the demands of work.
+To test this possibility, I restricted the analysis to those who had never been mobile across the manual-nonmanual divide in the course of their careers; this reduced the sample size to 3,121.
+These results are shown in Fig. 5.
+Although the slope for the gain in literacy with age for nonmanual workers is somewhat reduced relative to the corresponding line in Fig. 4, and the intercept shifts downward, both indicating that part of the effect observed in Fig. 4 is, in fact, due to the infusion into the nonmanual sector of especially literate workers over the life course, the basic pattern remains unchanged in Fig. 5: there is a divergence of literacy with age between "permanent" manual and nonmanual workers, strongly suggesting that literacy is reenforced or undercut by the demands of work.